yxuco/fabric-operation/aws/README.md

 * The orderers and peers' persistent data folder, e.g., `/mnt/share/netop1.com/peers/peer-0/data` would be deleted if the argument `-d` is used.

 ## Clean up all AWS artifacts
-You can clean up every thing created in AWS when they are no longer used, i.e.,
+You can exit from the `bastion` host, and clean up every thing created in AWS when they are no longer used, i.e.,
 ```
 cd ./aws
 ./aws-util.sh cleanup -n fab -r us-west-2 -p prod